kinko7/kinko7/README.md

  <h3>About me</h3>

-For many years I dedicated myself to the performing arts.
 In times of pandemic, in January 2021 I decided to make a change in my professional life.
 This is how I got to Henry Bootcamp where I spent more than 800hrs learning Javascript, React, Redux, NodeJS and others stacks burning neurons with a lot of enthusiasm to learn and achieve that great change seeking for new challenges to learn, share and grow personally and professionally.

  I'm fluent in...